Siddpawar9222/Obsidian-Vault/SpringBoot/002-Basic_Annotations/003-REST_MVC_Annotations.md

 **PUT vs PATCH**:

-- When you send a PUT request, you are typically replacing the entire resource even if you send a subset of the resource for an update.
-It also creates the resource if it doesn't exist.
+- Use PUT when you want to update everything (if you miss a field, it becomes null).
+Also creates the resource if it doesn't exist.

-- Unlike PUT, PATCH is designed for partial updates.
-It allows you to update specific fields or properties of a resource without affecting the rest of the resource.
+- Use PATCH when you want to update only some fields (others remain unchanged).
 It gives an error if the resource doesn't exist.
+- In a real system, use PATCH when users change only one field (e.g., just the email), but use PUT when users must update everything.
+-
 ---

 - `@RequestBody`: This annotation is used to indicate that a method parameter should be bound to the body of the HTTP request.
 It's commonly used to receive and parse JSON or XML data sent in the request body.